Page Link blogbanner

 Oct 2, 2023, 11:07 AM

-4 Teaching techniques to prepare for NGNNow that the Next Generation NCLEX (NGN) has launched, nurse educators need to integrate aspects of the new version of the exam into current teaching practice.
-Preparation of new graduates for clinical practice and passing this new test will protect the public and develop safe and competent nurses.
-Through various professional-development activities, the expansion of clinical judgment has included 4 key techniques:
+4 Teaching techniques to prepare for NGNNow that NCLEX evaluation of clinical judgment has launched, nurse educators need to integrate it into current teaching practice.
+Preparation of new graduates for clinical practice and passing NCLEX protects the public and develops safe and competent nurses.
+Through various professional development activities, the expansion of clinical judgment has included 4 key techniques:

 • Unfolding case studies